whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 You practiced: you tried your best to ride straight, and sometimes you went straight and sometimes you didn't.
 When you made a mistake, you figured out what to learn and then practiced more.
 The more you practiced, the more proper technique became normal.

 Integrity, awareness, gratitude, and generosity are also skills, and you can practice them intentionally too.
 Practice approaching life with these qualities, and notice when you fall short.
-Practice being aware of yourself whenever you make a mistake, such as ignoring certain feelings, or being afraid to tell the truth and lying instead.
+Practice being aware of yourself whenever you make a mistake, such as ignoring certain feelings or being afraid to tell the truth and lying instead.

 It is ok to feel disappointed in yourself anytime you fall short.
 But if you notice any shame or guilt, or any sense of inherent badness, acknowledge these feelings and let them go.
 Just recognize that you made a mistake, learn from it, and do better next time.
 If you hurt or disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
 You are just practicing and learning.